saurav0001kumar/TIC-TAC-TOE-Game/README.md

 # TIC-TAC-TOE-Game
-An interesting android/ios game using Flutter.
+An interesting game for android/ios using Flutter.